 |This aspect is embedded in practice (many examples of exceptional teaching)||This aspect is embedded with minor points for development (leaders taking action to remedy minor shortfalls)||This aspect is sufficient but there are some weaknesses overall in a number of examples (identified by leaders but not yet remedying)||Major weaknesses evident (leaders have not identified or started to remedy weaknesses)||This aspect is absent in practice||Unable to score this indicator as not observed in the time provided|

-The model is designed to contribute to school-level evaluation rather than a single teacher, and in that way to sit alongside the assessment of the curriculum and impact more effectively to the judgement on the quality of education.
+The model is designed to contribute to school-level evaluation rather than evaluation of a single teacher, and in that way to sit alongside the assessment of the curriculum and impact more effectively on the judgement of the quality of education.